-Issues 1 to 2 of this document were published as: RDG-GN041.
+Issues 1 to 3 of this document were published as: RDG-GN041.

 Issue Date Comments 1 March 2017 Original document.
 2 July 2017 Incorporating corrections to original text.
 3 July 2020 Re-issued to include updated ORR Guidance and operator good practice.
+4 July 2021 Reference change in section 5.5 (formatting amendment) and clarification of the guidance in final paragraph of section 5.5

-This document is reviewed on a regular 3 year cycle.
+This document is reviewed on a regular 3-year cycle.